Neeraj-2806/java-maven-app/new.md

-this is a test file done for checking prupose
+this is a test file done for practice prupose